Synthetic Cannabinoids Misuse: Spice and K2

 However, the manufacture of synthetic cannabinoids is difficult to regulate.
 K2 and other products are often purchased online, making distributors more elusive.
 There are several websites based in China that sell synthetic cannabinoids, according to NIDA.

-Abuse and Overdose
+Synthetic Cannabinoid Misuse and Overdose

 K2 seems to be a rather popular drug among young people.
 A 2016 survey found that nearly 3 percent of 8th graders reported using the drug within the past year.
 The rate of use appeared to increase with age, as more than 3 percent of high school seniors reported using K2 in the last year in the same survey, according to NIDA.